walkman1915/excel-competencies-tracking/README.md

 To retrieve all evaluations in the table, send a GET request to the following address: <endpoint_url>/evaluations.

-To retrieve all of the evaluations for a specific user, send a GET request to the following address: <endpoint_url>/evaluations/{userId} , where {userId} is the UserId of the student you are scanning the table for.
-For example . . . (example here)
+To retrieve all of the evaluations for a specific user, send a GET request to the following address: <endpoint_url>/evaluations/{userId} , where {userId} is the UserId of the user you are scanning the table for.
+For example, if the userId in question is 2, then the url looks like this: <endpoint_url>/evaluations/2.

-To retrieve all of the evaluations for a specific user in a specific competency, send a GET request to the following address: <endpoint_url>/evaluations/{userId} /{compId} , where {userId} is the UserId of the student you are scanning the table for and {compId} is the CompetencyId of the competency you are scanning the table for.
-For example . . . (example here)
+To retrieve all of the evaluations for a specific user in a specific competency, send a GET request to the following address: <endpoint_url>/evaluations/{userId} /{compId} , where {userId} is the UserId of the user you are scanning the table for and {compId} is the CompetencyId of the competency you are scanning the table for.
+For example, if the userId in question is 2 and the compId in question is 4, then the url looks like this: <endpoint_url>/evaluations/2/4.

-To retrieve the evaluation for a specific user in a specific competency with a specific timestamp, send a GET request to the following address: <endpoint_url>/evaluations/{userId}/{compId}/{timeStamp} , where {userId} is the UserId of the student you are scanning the table for, {compId} is the CompetencyId of the competency you are scanning the table for, and {timeStamp} is the specific timestamp of the evaluation you are looking for.
-For example . . . (example here)
+To retrieve the evaluation for a specific user in a specific competency with a specific timestamp, send a GET request to the following address: <endpoint_url>/evaluations/{userId}/{compId}/{timeStamp} , where {userId} is the UserId of the user you are scanning the table for, {compId} is the CompetencyId of the competency you are scanning the table for, and {timeStamp} is the specific timestamp of the evaluation you are looking for.
+For example, if the userId in question is 2, the compId in question is 4, and the timestamp is 2019-11-17T21:54:50.635Z, then the url looks like this: <endpoint_url>/evaluations/2/4/2019-11-17T21:54:50.635Z.

 ### Deleting Evaluations

 To delete the evaluation for a specific user in a specific competency with a specific timestamp, send a DELETE request to the following address: <endpoint_url>/evaluations/{userId}/{compId}/{timeStamp} , where {userId} is the UserId of the student you are scanning the table for, {compId} is the CompetencyId of the competency you are scanning the table for, and {timeStamp} is the specific timestamp of the evaluation you are looking for in order to delete.
-For example . . . (example here)
+For example, if the userId in question is 2, the compId in question is 4, and the timestamp is 2019-11-17T21:54:50.635Z, then the url looks like this: <endpoint_url>/evaluations/2/4/2019-11-17T21:54:50.635Z.

 [Back To Top](#excel-competencies-tracking)